Liquid Chlorine for swimming pools

 Pool maintenance can be easy

-Also, if you use a chlorine feeder many newer models will now also feed hydrochloric acid as well.
-This means that the pH levels and the chlorine levels are both maintained by the equipment.
-This is very convenient and also goes a long way to keeping the water safe to swim in.
-However, you need to make sure you have make sure that there is liquid in the drums otherwise the machine does not work!
+Also, if you use a chlorine feeder (doser) many newer models will now also feed hydrochloric acid as well.
+This means that the pH levels and the chlorine levels are both maintained automatically by the equipment.
+This is not only very convenient but also goes a long way to keeping the water safe to swim in.
+However, you need to make sure you have liquid chlorine and acid in the feeder drums otherwise the machine will not work!

 Salt staining is a thing of the past